TFUGC/tfcasa_tflite_tuto/morFoodClassifier/README.md

-# Recogonize Flowers with TensorFLow Lite Model Maker and Android Studio ML Model Binding
+# Recogonize Moroccan Food with TensorFLow Lite Model Maker and Android Studio ML Model Binding

-This folder contains the code for the TensorFlow Lite codelab:
+This folder contains the code for the TensorFlow Lite inspired from the following codelab:

 * [Recognize Flowers with TensorFlow on Android (Beta)](https://goo.gle/3dbCSbt)